AlirezaRoshanzamir/continuous-delivery-course/6-testing-and-documentation-strategy/presentation.md

   A few important characteristics of the new state of the system

 Acceptance tests should be run when your system is in a production-like mode.
-Manual acceptance testing is typically done by putting an application in a user acceptance testing (UAT) environment which is as similar as possible to production both in configuration and in terms of the state of the application—although it might use mock versions of any external services.
+Manual acceptance testing is typically done by putting an application in a user acceptance testing (UAT) environment which is as similar as possible to production both in configuration and in terms of the state of the application-although it might use mock versions of any external services.

 ------
 ### Quadrant TL: Automating Acceptance Tests